 for Mifare, iCLASS, and CPU cards

 Smart card readers will soon be an integral part of any standard PC.
-However, currently you still need to connect a reader to the USB port, the PCMCIA (PC-Card), ExpressCard or the serial RS232 port of a computer system.
+However, currently you still need to connect a reader as peripheral device – CCID compliant I/O over USB port is the most commonly used connection.

 used for mobile applications